Simon Marcus: Marcus vs. Levin

+Fighting in China

-In a close fight, Marcus defeated Dmitry Valent by split decision at C3: King of Fighters in Chengdu, China, on 27 April 2013.
+On 27 April 2013, in a close fight, Marcus defeated Dmitry Valent by split decision at C3: King of Fighters in Chengdu, China.
 He was initially set to rematch Kaoklai Kaennorsing at Muaythai Superfight on 13 May 2013 but the event was moved back to 14 June 2013 and Kaoklai was replaced by Suriya Prasathinphimai.
 He defeated Suriya by unanimous decision to retain his WPMF belt.

 He fought to a controversial majority draw with Chidi Njokuani on the Push Kick Promotions: Muay Thai World Stand Off 5 card in Las Vegas on 29 September 2013.
 Njokuani started the fight well, using footwork to control the ring, but Marcus soon got inside and began landing knees and elbows from the clinch.
 In round two, Njokuani was twice given time to recover from illegal strikes, an elbow to the back of the head and a low blow.
 Each time the fight continued, Marcus would begin to again work in the clinch and Njokuani repeatedly turned his back, so the referee decided to break the fighters continually.
 Marcus was docked a point by referee Tony Weeks for landing a second low blow in round three and the fight turned into a brawl towards the end.
 When it went to the judges, the bout was declared a majority draw with two judges scoring the bout a draw and one scoring the bout for Njokuani.
 Simon Marcus then took to the microphone, calling Chidi Njokuani a "bitch" for his unwillingness to fight in the clinch and questioning the judges knowledge of the Muay Thai scoring system.
 These post-fight comments led to a heated confrontation between Marcus and Chidi's brother Anthony as they scuffled back stage.

-He outpointed Jiang Chunpeng in Foshan on 25 October 2013.
+On 25 October 2013 outpointed Jiang Chunpeng in Foshan.

 Simon Marcus utilized elbows and knees heavily as he outpointed Damian Bujan en route to a split decision win at Ultra Elite Fighters V: Argentina vs. The World in Buenos Aires, Argentina, on 15 December 2013 in a fight where the referee was often quick to break up the clinch.
 The match was also briefly halted during the fifth round after both fighters fell through the ropes.

 He was expected to fight Shifu Yanzi at Hero Legends in Jinan, China, on 3 December 2014.
 Shifu was replaced by Li Bei, however, and Marcus defeated him by TKO in round one, scoring two official knockdowns.

 Marcus won the -80 kg/176 lb tournament at Wu Ling Feng: Kunlun Fight 2 in Zhengzhou, China, on 16 February 2014.
 His semi-final match with Israel Adesanya was scored a draw after the regulation three rounds and so it went into an extension round to decide the victor, after which Marcus was given the nod by the judges.
 He then stopped Vehas TopKing with a knee to the body just over two minutes into the first round in the final.